Airbus Logo

 Airbus Logo History

-The current aerospace company is the result of the consolidation of several industry enterprises under the auspices of the Airbus Industrie GIE consortium, which arose in 1970.
-Under his leadership, firms worked until 2000 – until the moment when a new structure appeared, EADS NV (European Aeronautic Defense and Space).
-A year later, the consortium was reorganized into the Airbus SAS joint-stock company, and in 2006 EADS finally bought out its shares and transferred it under its management.
+The current aerospace company is the result of the merger of several industrial enterprises under the Airbus Industrie GIE consortium, which was established in 1970.
+Under its leadership, firms worked until 2000, when the new structure EADS NV (European Aeronautic Defense and Space) emerged.
+A year later, the consortium was reorganized into the Airbus SAS joint-stock company, and in 2006, EADS finally bought its shares and took over its management.

-To be recognizable, the European Aeronautic Defense and Space company took on the name Airbus Group, dividing it into two specialized departments: NV and SE.
-This was followed by the merger of the executive bodies of Airbus Group SE and Airbus SAS.
-Despite the merger of the committees of the subsidiary and parent firms in 2017, legally, they remained independent units.
-At the same time, the holding company received its current name and modern design.
+To be recognizable, the European company Aeronautic Defense and Space adopted the name Airbus Group, dividing it into two specialized divisions: NV and SE.
+They then followed the merger of the executive bodies of Airbus Group SE and Airbus SAS.
+Although the committees of the subsidiary and parent companies merged in 2017, they legally remained separate organizations.
+At the same time, the holding company received its current name and contemporary design.

-Naturally, everything that happens has touched their visual identity.
-The emblems of Airbus Industrie GIE and Airbus SAS received a common style – a turbine symbol, which resembled a jet engine at the time of operation.
-They also have a single font, identical to the Helvetica Black typeface.
-In the period 2000-2010, the logo of the other two firms that were part of the original association dominated.
-So, the 4-pointed star was the heritage of DaimlerChrysler Aerospace AG, and the curved arrow passed from Aérospatiale-Matra.
-Then these elements were removed, and a more concise design was chosen.
+Naturally, all these changes are reflected in their visual identity.
+The emblems of Airbus Industrie GIE and Airbus SAS received a common style – the symbol of a turbine, reminiscent of a jet engine in operation.
+They also use a uniform font, identical to Helvetica Black.
+From 2000 to 2010, the logos of two other firms involved in the initial merger dominated.
+For example, the four-pointed star was a legacy of DaimlerChrysler Aerospace AG, and the curved arrow was from Aérospatiale-Matra.
+Then, these elements were removed, and a more concise design was chosen.

 What is Airbus?

-It is an aircraft manufacturer that produces aircraft under its brand name.
+It is an aircraft manufacturing company that produces airplanes under its own brand.
 It is part of the European corporation Airbus Group but is officially registered in France and has the status of “S.A.S.”

 2001 – 2010